o3de/o3de.org/content/docs/user-guide/project-config/add-remove-gems.md

 **Searching the catalog**

-Search the Gem catalog by entering the Gem name in the search field.
+Search the Gem catalog by entering text in the search field.
+You can search for Gems using any of the following search terms:

+* Gem name
+* Gem display name
+* Origin
+* Summary
+* Features

 ![Search field](/images/user-guide/project-config/add-remove-gems/ui-search.png)